 Going to a beach when you are visiting Amsterdam, makes for a great day out.
-Zandvoort beach is a beach resort near Amsterdam that can easily reached by train.
+Zandvoort beach is one of the beaches near Amsterdam that can easily be reached by train.
 One of the best beaches near Amsterdam is Wijk aan Zee, a paradise for surfers and kite surfers.
-If you are looking for the best beach party near Amsterdam, Bloemendaal aan Zee is the best beach for you.
+If you are looking for the best beach party Bloemendaal aan Zee is the best beach for you.

 A big beach resort near Amsterdam is Zandvoort Beach.
 Amsterdam Beach is the nearest beach to Amsterdam en can easily be reached by train.

-From Amsterdam Marnixstraat there is also a bus (bus 80) to Zandvoort Beach.
-This takes about 50 minutes.
+From Amsterdam Marnixstraat there is also a bus (bus 80) to Zandvoort aan Zee.
+The bus takes about 50 minutes.

 2. Bloemendaal Beach

 Bloemendaal aan Zee is a beach resort that lies next to Zandvoort Beach.
 Bloemendaal is famous for its beach parties.
-During the day people lounge on relaxing sofas and cushions, enjoying food, cocktails and music at one of the many beach pavilions.
+Bloemendaal is the place to lounge.
+People relax on sofas and cushions, enjoying food, cocktails and music at one of the many beach pavilions.

+At Zandvoort, loud music on the beach is not allowed, but at Bloemendaal it is!
 The spectacular sunset is accompanied by sounds from the decks.
 During weekends, the beach bars turn into beach clubs.
-Big name DJ’s serve the young and hip crowd that drive to the beach to attend the famous beach parties.
+Big-name DJs serve the young and hip crowd that drive to the beach to attend the famous beach parties.

 How to get to Bloemendaal beach

 Bloemendaal is also a village, but this is not where the beach is at.
 To get to the beach you can take a train to Zandvoort and walk the 3 km along the beach to Bloemendaal (direction north).
 There is also a bus from Zandvoort to Bloemendaal that leaves at Zandvoort station.